brazil-data-cube/compendium-harmonization/docs/README.md

 ## Acknowledgments

-The documentation was created with [mkdocs](https://www.mkdocs.org/) using the [Material] theme (https://squidfunk.github.io/mkdocs-material/).
+The documentation was created with [mkdocs](https://www.mkdocs.org/) using the [Material](https://squidfunk.github.io/mkdocs-material/) theme.
 Many thanks to the developers of both projects.